 The distinctive learning outcomes of your degree programme will remain the same, no matter what your location or mode of delivery.

 Your programmes and modules will inspire and motivate you.

 We’ll support you to succeed in your studies.

-In the Autumn term, large lectures will be delivered solely online.
-This means we’ll have sufficient space for face-to-face teaching such as seminars, tutorials and small groups to be delivered safely.
+You can now see your Autumn term timetable: if you have any queries, please contact your department.
+Large lectures will be delivered solely online this term, which means we’ll have sufficient space for face-to-face teaching such as seminars, tutorials and small groups to be delivered safely.

 Changeover times between taught sessions will be managed with staggered starts to minimise large gatherings of people.

 If necessary, your department will move some sessions of laboratory work, studio work, performances and field trips to take place later during your studies when COVID-19 risk levels are lower.